• HOME

 The one-piece is such a great fit.
 The Nicole suit has such a great retro-style fit and I adore this purple-brown colour.
 I love how it lifts the girls and is overall such a flattering fit.
 It has an open back with a hook closure for a snug and secure fit, perfect for pool frockling.

-Posted In: FASHION · Tagged: beth richards, fit guide, selfish swimwear, suggested sizing, sustainable fashion, swimwear, the saltwater collective
+Posted In: ARCHIVE, Archive Fashion · Tagged: beth richards, fit guide, selfish swimwear, suggested sizing, sustainable fashion, swimwear, the saltwater collective

 The Fine Print